AdamStuckert/Gen711/Lab/Lab5_Transcriptome_Assembly.md

 source ~/.bashrc
 ```

 Next, activate the conda environment I created for today's lab.
 You did this last week, but you produced your own.
 List all the available conda environments with `conda info --envs`.
 You'll see two environments, one is base and the other is the one I created.
-Load the environment that is listed with
+Load the environment that is listed with `conda info --envs`.

 ```bash
 conda activate ENVIRONMENT # replace ENVRIONMENT with the name